it2901/Skrp/frontend/src/assets/docs/client.md

 `pip install -r requirements.txt`

 To start the client during development you should have the backend, and mocker running.
-In order for the client to pull data from the two sources, you will need to provide the `BACKEND_HOST` and `NETJSON_HOST` environment variables.
+In order for the client to pull data from the backend, you will need to provide the `BACKEND_HOST` environment variable.
 An optional enviromnent variable `INTERVAL` can also be set.
 Interval is given in seconds, and defines how often the client will poll the data sources.

 For instance, you can run the client with:

-`BACKEND_HOST=localhost:8090 NETJSON_HOST=localhost:3001 INTERVAL=30.0 python client.py`
+`BACKEND_HOST=localhost:8090 INTERVAL=30.0 python client.py`